 Tutorials

-Do you want to connect two pieces of wood together without screws?
-This is a laserable wood connection that makes it very easy.
+Want to join two pieces of wood together without screws?
+This is a laserable wood joint that does make it very easy.

 How does it work?

-The hammer connection is a kind of pin and hole connection, which is secured with a wedge.
-The unique thing is that the wedge is integrated into the design.
-The wedge is lasered out with the rest of the connection, held by two tabs (narrow pieces of material).
-To assemble the connection, insert the pin through the hole and hit the wedge with a hammer.
-The wedge breaks loose and pushes apart the pin, which wedges itself into the hole.
-And Voilá, a strong connection.
+The hammer joint is a type of mortise and tenon joint, which is secured with a wedge.
+What is unique is that the wedge is integrated into the design.
+The wedge is lasered out with the rest of the joint, held in place by two tabs (narrow pieces of material).
+To assemble the joint, you insert the pin through the hole and give the wedge a smack with a hammer.
+The wedge breaks loose and pushes apart the pin, which clamps into the hole.
+And voilá, a strong joint.

 Advantages

-The interesting thing about this connection is how easy it is to put together.
-You're done with one blow of the hammer.
+The interesting thing about this joint is how easily it can be put together.
+With one hammer blow, you're done.
 And you only have two parts to hold.

-Then there are no more protruding parts, which is pleasant to use and looks good.
-If you want to finish your product completely neatly, you can design the pen in such a way that it protrudes approximately 0.2 mm.
-You can easily sand off this top so that you no longer see lasered edges.
+Then there are no protruding parts, which is pleasant to use and looks good.
+If you want a neat finish for your product, you can design the pen to protrude about 0.2 mm.
+This top is easily sanded off so that you no longer see any lasered edges either.

-A big advantage is of course that you can easily have the connection lasered.
-Once you get the design right (which you can download below) then replicating it is a piece of cake.
+A big advantage, of course, is that you can easily get the joint lasered.
+Once you get the design right (and you can download it below) then replicating it is a piece of cake.

-Last but not least: you don't need any screws or glue.
+Last but not least, you don't need screws or glue.
 That saves money and effort.
-But above all, I think it gives elegance to have a design in one singular material that can be made in one production step.
+But above all, I think it gives an elegance to have a design in one singular material that you can make with one production step.

 Cons